rajeshr6r/azurefunctionsondocker/README.md

 ## To use the image follow steps

 1 .
-Clone the repo locally
+Clone the repo locally <br>
 2 .
-Run docker build . -t <imagename>
+Run docker build . -t <imagename> <br>
 3 .
-Run docker run -p 8080:80 <imagename>
+Run docker run -p 8080:80 <imagename> <br>
 4 .
 Use Postman or any suitable restclient and send get request to the url http://localhost:8080/api/<httpfunctionname>

   ## Make suitable changes to the init.py and play around